MarcVivas/MyClimate/README.md

 > Keep in mind that if you want to interact with the API, you have to send all the requests to `localhost:8000/`.

-## 4. Description of each component
+## 5. Description of each component
 ### Sensors
 Sensors first register to the app using the REST API.
-They will act as a user, by creating a user with a house containing one sensor.
+They will act as a user, creating a user with a house containing one sensor.

 Sensors send the data they collect from `data2.csv` to the server by using an MQTT broker.